kitschpatrol/docker-gitbox/README.md

 * git smart http (nginx)
 * gitlist web (nginx)

 *Note: Default Username and password for authentication have been set to gitadmin:gitsecret.
 See notes below about changing credentials.
-It is advised you reset the default credentails asap.*
+It is advised you reset the default credentails immediatly after installation.*

-**To run from hub.docker.com image repo:**
+**To run from hub.docker.com image repository:**

 From your docker host:

     docker run -d -it --name gitbox -p 80:80 -p 9418:9418 -v /my/git/repo/directory:/repos nmarus/gitbox

-**To run from github repo (Method 1):**
+**To run from github repository (Method 1):**

 From your docker host: